rozierhj/nodeJS.readMe/README.md

   - [Questions](#questions)

   ## Installation
-    use modules inguirer from npm and 'fs' as well as any other local mocules.
+    Install inquirer and 'fs' modules.

   ## Usage

   #### [link to the application webpage (if applicable)]()
   #### [link to the git repository](https://github.com/rozierhj/nodeJS.readMe/tree/main)

-    enter the comman "node index.js" into the terminal. then answer the questions given to you by the application.
-The application will use your responses to build a readme document.
+    Enter command: node index.js into the terminal.
+The application will prompt the user to answer questions related to a standard readme file.
+The user should provide answers to each question or hit enter to skip.

   ![]()